 Shunting Yard Implementation in Java

 The Shunting Yard algorithm was developed by the great Edsger Dijkstra as a means to parse an infix mathematical expression into Reverse Polish notation (postfix).
-Using said notation allows the computer to evaluate the expression in a simple stack based form, examples of which I have shown in Scala.
+Using this notation allows the computer to evaluate the expression in a simple stack-based form, examples of which I have shown in Scala previously.
 The algorithm itself also uses a stack along with a built-up output string to create the resulting value.
-Below is an example implementation which only takes into consideration bracket and the four common operator precedences.
-Although it is possible to evaluate more, including functions and associativity, I decided on keeping the implementation simple to better highlight the process.
+Below is an example implementation which only takes into consideration brackets and the four common operator precedences.
+Although it is possible to evaluate more, including functions and associativity, I decided to keep the implementation simple to better highlight the process.

 import java.util.*;